paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-003-general-duties-and-powers.md

 (2) **Historic sites.—** — With respect to historic sites, the Secretary may make a finding of de minimis impact only if—

-  (A) the Secretary has determined, in accordance with the consultation process required under section 106 of the National Historic Preservation Act ([16 U.S.C.
-470f](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section470f&num=0&edition=prelim)), that—
+  (A) the Secretary has determined, in accordance with the consultation process required under [section 306108 of title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section306108&num=0&edition=prelim), United States Code,22 So in original.
+The words “, United States Code,” probably should not appear. that—

     (i) the transportation program or project will have no adverse effect on the historic site; or